-Arthur W. Zamosky is a senior associate with Bernstein-Burkley, P.C. who concentrates his practice on litigating matters on behalf of the firm’s clients.
+Arthur W. Zamosky holds the position of senior counsel at Bernstein-Burkley, P.C. and concentrates his practice on litigating matters on behalf of the firm’s clients.
 In addition to litigation, Art is very well-versed in areas of electronic discovery, including retention, collection and production of electronically stored information (ESI).
 As the need to address electronic discovery issues becomes more and more important, Arthur continues to follow the developing trends and case law in this expanding area.

 He has experience representing clients in: